OmarAlhourani/MHS_FINAL_PROJECT/README.md

 # MHS_FINAL_PROJECT

+1)change the Data Source for connectionString in the Web.config

-1)Update the database Using Package Manager Console By Entering "Update-database".
+2)Update the database Using Package Manager Console By Entering "Update-database".

-2)Remove the compression of the "script.rar" file, then extract its contents in a query statement on the project's database.
+3)Remove the compression of the "script.rar" file, then extract its contents in a query statement on the project's database.

-3)Run The Application.
+4)Run The Application.

 ##Required versions